erichoracek/MSDynamicsDrawerViewController/README.md

 ## What is it?

 `MSDynamicsDrawerViewController` is a container view controller that manages the presentation of a single "pane" view controller overlaid over one or two "drawer" view controllers.
-The drawer view controllers are hidden by default, but can be exposed by a user-initiated swipe in the direction that that drawer view controller is hidden in.
+The drawer view controllers are hidden by default but can be exposed by a user-initiated swipe in the direction that that drawer view controller is hidden in.
 It uses UIKit Dynamics for all animation—there's not a single call to `animateWithDuration:animations:` in the project.

 ## UIKit Dynamics?